Discovery plugins¶

 Built-in plugin IDs: java (methodatlas-discovery-jvm), dotnet

-(methodatlas-discovery-dotnet), and typescript
+(methodatlas-discovery-dotnet), typescript

-(methodatlas-discovery-typescript).
+(methodatlas-discovery-powershell).
 Third-party plugins declare their own ID

 via TestDiscovery.pluginId().